w0ot-net/KernelBuildingAndDebug/README.md

 export KERNEL_VERSION="5.15.102"
 export IMAGE="ubuntu-image"

 # -m       -- sets the amount of memory for the vm
 # -s       -- enables kernel debugging
 # -smp     -- sets the number of processors (1 may be ideal for kernel debugging)
-# -kerenl -- path to the kernl
+# -kernel  -- path to the kernl
 # -append  -- boot options
 # -drive   -- path to the OS image
 # -net     -- set up port forwarding for ssh
 # -pidfile -- Store the QEMU process PID in file
 qemu-system-x86_64 \
 	-m 2G \